582033/iOS-8.4.1-downgrade-tool-for-32bit/README.md

 @QuilviaTech for iPad 2 GSM, iPhone 5 GSM, iPad 3 support
 @alitek123 and @Trsvsr for idevicererestore
 @xerub and @daytonhasty for Odysseus
-@apple for OTA signing 8.4.1 and providing OTA bundles
+@apple for OTA signing 8.4.1 and providing OTA manifests
 ```